Safeguarding legislation and government guidance says that safeguarding means:

 - Safeguarding includes child protection, health care plans, health and safety, site security, safety on school trips, anti-bullying work and so much more.

-The school’s Safeguarding Team consists of: Miss Jessica Cross (Designated Safeguarding Lead), Mrs Kerry Bridges (Deputy Designated Safeguarding Lead), Miss Melanie Shaw (Deputy Designated Safeguarding Lead), Mrs Helen McLean (Deputy Designated Safeguarding Lead) and Mrs Dawn Martin (Deputy Designated Safeguarding Lead).
+The school’s Safeguarding Team consists of: Mrs Jessica Banner (Designated Safeguarding Lead), Mrs Kerry Bridges (Deputy Designated Safeguarding Lead), Miss Melanie Shaw (Deputy Designated Safeguarding Lead), Mrs Helen McLean (Deputy Designated Safeguarding Lead) and Mrs Dawn Martin (Deputy Designated Safeguarding Lead).

 The school adheres to the following three DFE safeguarding documents: